CMakePP/CMaize/docs/src/background/cmake_package_manager.rst

 ``package_name-config-version.cmake``).
 Alternatively, a find module may be provided (``FindXXX.cmake`` where ``XXX`` is the name passed to ``find_package``).
-Regardless of which mechanism is used, it is the ``.cmake`` files responsibility to make sure CMake has the package specification information it needs (the version and available components; the package name is used to locate the files).
+Regardless of which mechanism is used, it is the ``.cmake`` files' responsibility to make sure CMake has the package specification information it needs (the version and available components; the package name is used to locate the files).
 CMake considers the packages a match if the version information and components provided by the files match what the user asked for.